 ARTICLES AND RESOURCES

 The National Futures Association’s Disclosure Documents: A Guide for CPOs and CTAs gives detailed information as to exactly what must be included in a CTA’s disclosure document, as well as an overview of the filing and review process required to get your disclosure document approved for use with investors.
-It’s also available at www.nfa.futures.org.
+It’s also available from www.nfa.futures.org.

 The National Futures Association (www.nfa.futures.org) offers two checklists that CTAs can use to help ensure they are running their businesses according to regulatory requirements.
 The first is called General Self-Examination Checklist For All Registration Categories and the second is called Supplemental Checklist for CTAs.
-These can be helpful in preparing for an NFA audit.